xackery/rebuildeq-web/content/starting.md

 ### Custom Things To Look Out For

+### Guild Masters Are Helpful

+When you hail a GuildMaster, you'll learn quickly they offer services beyond just training.

+- Enchanters, Druids, Shamans, and Clerics will give level appropiate buffs of their respective classes.
+- Wizards and Druids can teleport you to their typical destinations.
+- Warriors can teleport you to all starter towns.

 #### Card Augments

 Augments have been simplified and revised!
 There are now 3 slots for augments: Finger, Weapon, and Chest.